Download free PDF

 U.S. Insurance Telematics Market Size, 2022- 2034 (USD Billion)

-In 2024, U.S. in North America dominated the insurance telematics market with around 81% market share and generated around USD 2.1 billion in revenue.
+In 2025, U.S. in North America dominated the insurance telematics market with around 81.6% market share and generated around USD 2.4 billion in revenue.

-• The United States leads the global insurance telematics market, driven by its high vehicle ownership rate, early adoption of usage-based insurance (UBI), and advanced digital infrastructure.
+• The United States leads the global insurance telematics industry, driven by its high vehicle ownership rate, early adoption of usage-based insurance (UBI), and advanced digital infrastructure.
 As one of the world’s most mature auto insurance markets, the U.S. telematics landscape is shaped by the widespread integration of connected vehicle technologies, growing demand for personalized insurance, and a strong regulatory push toward data-driven underwriting practices.

 • Major insurers such as Progressive, Allstate, and Liberty Mutual, alongside telematics innovators like Verisk, IMS, and Cambridge Mobile Telematics, are deploying advanced data analytics, behavior-based scoring models, and smartphone-integrated solutions.
 These players are setting industry benchmarks with scalable, cloud-native telematics platforms that enable real-time driver monitoring, dynamic pricing, and automated claims handling.